winslowchurch/KozyKrumbKafe/README.md

 ## 🍩🍰🥐 Kozy Krumb Kafe 🍩🍰🥐
-Earn money by serving customers, and use your money to decorate your bakery!
+Have you ever wanted to play Good Pizza Great Pizza, but worse?
+Look no furthur!
+Earn money by serving customers, and use your money to decorate your bakery 👩🏼‍🍳
-It's like Good Pizza Great Pizza, but worse

 ## How to play
 - Clone this repository and cd into code